Database Model Usage (Laravel Style)

 }

-Once we have defined the attributes that can be mass assigned, we can use the create method to insert new data into the database.
+Once we have set the attributes that can be mass assigned, we can insert new data into the database using the create method.
 The create method will return the saved model instance:

 $flight = app\model\Flight::create(['name' => 'Flight 10']);

-If you already have a model instance, you can pass an array to the fill method to assign values:
+If you already have an instance of the model, you can pass an array to the fill method to assign values:

 $flight->fill(['name' => 'Flight 22']);

-$fillable can be seen as a "whitelist" for mass assignment, and you can achieve the same functionality using the $guarded property.
-The $guarded property contains an array of attributes that are not allowed to be mass assigned.
-In other words, $guarded will be more like a "blacklist" functionally.
-Note: You can only use either $fillable or $guarded, not both at the same time.
-In the following example, all attributes except price can be mass assigned:
+The $fillable can be considered a "whitelist" for mass assignment, and you can also use the $guarded property to achieve the same effect.
+The $guarded property contains the array of attributes that are not allowed for mass assignment.
+In other words, $guarded functions more like a "blacklist".
+Note: You can only use either $fillable or $guarded, but not both at the same time.
+In the following example, all attributes except the price attribute can be mass assigned:

 <?php